 B. Regional Group Coordinators

-Each Regional Group will appoint, by majority vote, one or more coordinators to plan and organize the group's development and activities.
-Coordinators, who must be members in good standing of TxDLA, are generally appointed for a two-year term with review and reaffirmation done each year by a majority vote of their respective Regional Group members.
+Each Regional Group will appoint, by majority vote, two or more coordinators to plan and organize the group's development and activities.
+Coordinators, who must be members in good standing of TxDLA, are generally appointed for a two-year alternating term with review and reaffirmation done each year by a majority vote of their respective Regional Group members.
 A Regional Group Coordinator may serve an unlimited number of terms.
 The Regional Group Coordinators serve as ex officio voting members of the Regional Group Development Committee.

 C. Regional Group Steering Committees